 As a national park service area, animals are found in the Chickasaw National Recreation Area.
 Common animals include several varieties of squirrels, red fox, white-tailed deer, bobcat, badger, coyotes and weasel.
 Lot of rodents as well as birds call the area home.

 Bison Viewing Area

-Kids love animals so stop at the Bison Viewing Area located off U.S. Route 177, just south of Sulphur.
-A herd of 10 buffalo roam in Chickasaw Natural Recreation Area.
+Kids love animals so stop at the Bison Viewing Area located on both sides of U.S. Route 177, just south of Sulphur.
+A herd of buffalo roam in Chickasaw Natural Recreation Area.

 History of Platt National Park